 - Batch Workflow Schedulers: These schedulers give users the ability to programmatically specify workflows as tasks with dependencies between them to automate and monitor these workflows.
 Examples of Batch Workflow Schedulers include Luigi, Airflow, Azkaban, Oozie, etc.

-- Streaming Data Processing Tools: These tools are used to handle data that is continuously generated by sources and has to be processed as soon as it is generated.
+- Streaming Data Processing Tools: These tools are used to handle data continuously generated by sources that must be processed as soon as it is generated.
 Examples of Streaming Data Processing tools include Flink, Apache Spark, Apache Kafka, etc.

 - Programming Languages: These are used to define pipeline processes as code.
 Python and Java are widely used to create Pipelines.